 Top Five Exercises for Runners

 With the holiday season here, most people start to decrease how much running they are doing because they are just too busy.
 This is a good time to build a routine for strength training, by adding just 10-15 minutes of strength work a day.
-Below you will find my top FIVE go to exercises that I use with runners.
-I would love to add in compound exercises like deadlifts and squats, which are extremely important if you have the equipment to do them.
+Below you will find my top five go to exercises that I use with runners.
+I would love to add in compound exercises for runners, like deadlifts and squats, which are extremely important if you have the equipment to do them.
 Try adding these to your strength training routine at home and start to feel the difference!
 These will help reduce your risk of injury, while also helping to improve your performance.

 Runner Step Up: This is by far my favorite exercise.
 Focuses on single leg stability, pelvic + hip control, and eccentric quad strength.
 Huge bang for your buck with this one.
 Start on a small box or step and try to move as slow as possible while maintaining control.
 Just

 barely touch your toe to the ground and then back up into the high knee position.
 This one will really bring out your weaknesses and is one that most people would significantly benefit from performing.
 Try doing 2x8 on each leg to start and increase reps to fatigue as you get more comfortable with the movement.